inchworks/picinch/docs/index.md

 # PicInch Gallery
 This web server application provides a simple way for a group of members, such as a photography club, to display their photographs.
 The emphasis is on uncluttered presentation of images, organised into slideshows.

-_This is in use at my photo club.
-I haven't seen any sign of more general use, so I am reducing the care I take over documentation and testing.
-If you are thinking of using it, I suggest you contact me at support@picinch.com._

 ## Features
 Contributors create simple slideshows.
 Each slide has a selection of title, photo and caption.
 Slides adjust in layout to match the content.
 There is a basic facility to edit and reorder slides.